chrisdembia/yeadon/doc/usage.rst

 **Symmetry**
     One can average the measurements for the left and right limbs to create symmetrical limbs.
-This may be desirable depending on the user's use of the package.
+This may be desirable depending on your use of the package.
 This symmetry is imposed by default.
 It can be turned off by setting the keyword argument ``symmetric`` of the ``Human`` constructor to ``False``.